zserge/zserge.github.io/blog/anvil-1.md

-title: Anvil: the story of automatic rendering
+title: "Anvil: the story of automatic rendering"
 description: How to render your view automatically and stop worrying about UI state
 keywords: anvil, android, render, layout, mvc, mvvm, mvp, mithril, listeners, knork
 date: 2015-01-22
+---
 Reading my [previous blog post](/blog/android-mvx.html) some people asking why I'm so strongly against XMLs if they are really good?
 I think I shall clarify that I'm not against XMLs per se, I'm against the way many developers organize their apps.
 Let's look at